Lizzy Parra: Career

-On March 11, 2014, together with other new urban ministers, he founded the Team Sobre La Roca, which consisted with the participation of various ministries of urban music in the process of increasing in order to evangelize and disciple in the different neighborhoods of Santo Domingo, apart from promoting the unity, holiness and vision of God for such ministries.
+On March 11, 2014, together with other new urban ministers, she founded the Team Sobre La Roca, which consisted with the participation of various ministries of urban music in the process of increasing in order to evangelize and disciple in the different neighborhoods of Santo Domingo, apart from promoting the unity, holiness and vision of God for such ministries.

 In 2016, she released “Te Reto”, her second album nominated for best urban album at Premios El Galardón.
 That same year, she received the nomination for Urban Artist of the Year in these important awards, of which she was the winner for two consecutive years.

 In 2018 she had a special participation in the album “Trapstornadores” by Redimi2, and has collaborated with other artists such as Funky, Alex Zurdo, Manny Montes, Musiko, among others, also in various musical remixes.
 Then, she released her version of "La Praxis", titled "La Patora Edition".

 In 2020, she released "Hope", album that featured Manny Montes, Funky and Musiko.
 She participated as an actress in the play "Red de Sangre", this being the winner in the category "Mejor obra teatral" (in English "Best Stage Play") at the El Galardón 2020 awards.

 Then, she released "Carácter", promoted with the single "Paz Perfecta" and "Quiébrame".
 The first one entered on Chart Pop list of Monitor Latino.